nielsenjared/nielsenjared.github.io/content/blog/big-o-linear-time-complexity/index.md

 ### What is Big O Notation?

-Big O is a notation for measuring the performance of an algorithm.
+Big O notation is a system for measuring the rate of growth of an algorithm.
 Big O notation mathematically describes the complexity of an algorithm in terms of time and space.
 We don’t measure the _speed_ of an algorithm in seconds (or minutes!).
-We measure the _rate of growth_ of an algorithm in the number of operations it takes to complete.
+Instead, we measure the number of operations it takes to complete.

-The O is short for “Order of magnitude”.
-So, if we’re discussing an algorithm with _O(n)_, we say its order of magnitude, or rate of growth, is _n_, or linear complexity.
+The O is short for “Order of”.
+So, if we’re discussing an algorithm with _O(n)_, we say its _order of_, or rate of growth, is _n_, or linear complexity.

 ### How Does Big O Notation Work?